yossisp/spektor.dev/content/blog/case-sensitive-file-systems-and-git/index.md

 ---
-title: "The Case of Git, macOS Filesystem and Case Sensitivity"
+title: "The Curious Case of Git, macOS Filesystem and Case Sensitivity"
 date: "2020-03-21T19:19:03.284Z"
-description: "TL;DR: don't rename files on Mac to change casing but rather delete and create them again."
 ---

 While working on this blog (which I forked from [here](https://github.com/gatsbyjs/gatsby-starter-blog)) I noticed that I have a file `bio.js` which was a React component.
 I'm used to capitalizing React components so I renamed the file `Bio.js`.
 I worked on some other files, made a git commit, pushed the changes and deployed.
 The build failed.
 I use Netlify for deployments so I started reading their build logs.
 The build failed because of this error: